Skrylar/ImpromptuModular/README.md

 * **<, >**: These buttons step the sequencer one step left or right.
 No effect on channels 1 to 3 when the sequencer is running.
 A rising edge on the </> control voltage inputs triggered at 1V will also step the sequencer left/right by one step.

 * **RUN 1-3**: Start/stop the sequencer.
 When running, the sequencer responds to rising edges of the clock input and will step all channels except the staging area (channel 4).
-When Run is activated, the sequencer automatically starts playing at the first step.
 A rising edge on the RUN input will also toggle the run mode.

 * **GATE IN**: Allows the gate of the current step/channel to also be written during a Write (see [General Concepts](#general-concepts) above).
 If no wire is connected, the input is ignored and the currently stored gate is unaffected.
 No effect on channels 1 to 3 when the sequencer is running.